Frequently Asked Questions

 If the tea is way too weak, you are better off adding more tea rather than brewing for longer.

-It's easiest to always use boiling/100C water, and play around with how much tea and how long you brew it for.
-If you don't get good results that way, then you can start to use cooler water.
+It's easiest to always use boiling (i.e. 100C) water, and play around with how much tea you use and how long you brew it for.
+If you don't get good results that way, then you can start to use cooler temperature water. -

-Farmers who produce these teas have no need or reason to spend the (often significant!) amounts of money to have their teas certified 'Organic', since the demand already outpaces supply.
+Farmers who produce these kinds of teas have no need or reason to spend the (often significant) amounts of money to have their teas certified as 'Organic', since the demand already outpaces supply.
 Even if they do, it's incredibly unlikely they would pursue a foreign certification, considering their primary focus is domestic customers within China.

-However, you can rest assured, that almost all of the teas we sell are going to be either completely clean of any agrochemicals, or incredibly close to completely clean.
+However, you can rest assured, that almost all of our teas are going to be either completely clean of any agrochemicals, or incredibly close to completely clean.
 In the past, we have personally conducted independent testing in line with EU 440 MRL on some teas, and found them to be completely clean.

-Running these tests for every tea we sell is financially infeasible for us at this stage, but part of the reason we spend time travelling directly to farms and tea forests in-person is to verify the quality and integrity of the growing environment.
+Running these tests for every tea we sell is financially infeasible for us at this stage, but part of the reason we each year travelling directly to tea forests and mountains in Yunnan is to verify the quality and integrity of the growing environment.

 Unfortunately, a common knee-jerk reaction of some people is to assume that because our tea comes from China, it must be covered in every nasty chemical available, or grown in some high-pollution area.
-This couldn't be further from reality, and often highlights some problematic underlying perceptions about China.
+This couldn't be further from reality, and for us, comments such as these highlight a clear gap in knowledge as well as problematic underlying perceptions about China.

-In Chinese, it's called a neifei, roughly meaning 'inner ticket', and it's there to prove that the tea material is from the producer on the wrapper, and the tea hasn't been re-wrapped.
+In Chinese, it's called a neifei, roughly translating to 'inner ticket', and it's there to prove that the tea material is from the producer on the wrapper, and the tea cake itself hasn't been swapped out and re-wrapped (i.e. counterfeited).

 No one is exactly trying to fake our teas just yet, but it's an extra assurance that it's our own material and has been pressed to our specifications.